R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: Introduction

 \section{Introduction}

 The understanding of quantum entanglement has proved to be a research topic of continued and central interest for physicists working in domains as diverse as high energy physics, condensed matter theory and quantum information.
 Entanglement measures have turned out to be useful diagnostic tools for tensor network algorithms, quantities of interest for the AdS/CFT correspondence, and, most relevantly for the present work, a powerful tool for probing the physics of quantum many-body systems.
-With respect to the latter, the study of entanglement has proved crucial to the study of phase transitions in one dimensional quantum systems, by allowing their detection and the characterization of their critical exponents and corresponding central charge \cite{vidal_entanglement_2003,calabrese_entanglement_2004,2008JHEP...11..076C,furukawa_mutual_2009}.
-Important applications of entanglement are found in higher dimensions too.
+With respect to the latter, the study of entanglement has proved crucial to the study of phase transitions in one-dimensional quantum systems, by allowing their detection and the characterization of their critical exponents and corresponding central charge \cite{vidal_entanglement_2003,calabrese_entanglement_2004,2008JHEP...11..076C,furukawa_mutual_2009}.
+Important applications of entanglement are found in higher dimensions as well.
 We mention, for two-dimensional systems, the establishment of intrinsic topological order and various anyonic quantum dimensions \cite{Kitaev_2006,Levin_2006} and the detection and counting of critical Dirac fermions \cite{2009PhRvB..80k5122M,2017JSMTE..04.3104C,2018SciA....4.5535Z,2021PhRvB.103w5108C}.
-Finally, entanglement can also be used, in two \cite{PhysRevB.88.155314,Crepel:2018ycz,2019NatCo..10.1860C,PhysRevLett.123.126804,PhysRevB.101.115136} or higher dimensions \cite{2021PhRvB.103p1110H,2021ScPP...11...16E} to reveal gapless interface modes.
+Finally, entanglement can also be used in two \cite{PhysRevB.88.155314,Crepel:2018ycz,2019NatCo..10.1860C,PhysRevLett.123.126804,PhysRevB.101.115136} or higher dimensions \cite{2021PhRvB.103p1110H,2021ScPP...11...16E} to reveal gapless interface modes.
+While the focus on entanglement entropies has been mostly theoretical, in recent years, experimental proposals as well as actual experiments have been designed to measure them \cite{brydges_probing_2019,niknam_experimental_2021,doi:10.1126/science.aau0818,2021arXiv210107814V,Neven_2021,PhysRevLett.125.120502}.

-The basic setup is as follows: we consider a quantum system in a pure state $\ket{\Psi}$, and a spatial bipartition of said system into two complementary subregions $A$ and $B$.
+The basic setup is as follows: one considers a quantum system in a pure state $\ket{\Psi}$, and a spatial bipartition of said system into two complementary subregions $A$ and $B$.
 The entanglement between them is then encoded in the reduced density matrix $\rho_A = \mathrm{Tr}_B \ket{\Psi} \langle\Psi|$ and it can be quantified through entanglement measures, such as the \textit{R\'enyi entanglement entropies} \cite{2008RvMP...80..517A,Calab_Cardy_Doyon2009,RevModPhys.82.277,LAFLORENCIE20161,headrick2019lectures}

-and in particular the $n\rightarrow 1$ case corresponding to the well-known \textit{von Neumann entropy}:
+and in particular the $N\to 1$ limit, corresponding to the well-known \textit{von Neumann entropy}: